 - Pre heat the oven to 175 degrees C.

-- Bake for 15-20 minutes, till slightly browned.
+- Bake the cookies for 10-12 minutes, till slightly browned.

 - Remove from oven and cool on a cooling rack.